 In addition, heat stress increases muscle glycogen utilisation (i.e. energy from stored carbohydrates) (3) further emphasising the importance of keeping cool.
 Once this energy depletes, the body switches to independent oxygen metabolism (anaerobic metabolism), leading to elevated lactate, which is responsible for that burning feeling in working muscles.
 Thankfully, these flow-on effects can be avoided through keeping cool and hydrating well before, during and after exercise.
 The way you do this differs depending on the climate and the frequency, intensity and duration of the sport.
-You can get the lowdown on electrolytes and hydration here.
+You can learn more about the role of water in the body here.

 Are you hydrated?